Hamas surprise attack out of Gaza stuns Israel and leaves hundreds dead in fighting, retaliation

 U.S. President Joe Biden condemned “this appalling assault against Israel by Hamas terrorists from Gaza.”
 He spoke with Netanyahu and said Israel “has a right to defend itself and its people.” according to a White House statement.

-Saudi Arabia, which has been in talks with the U.S. about normalizing relations with Israel, released a statement calling on both sides to exercise restraint.
-The kingdom said it had repeatedly warned about "the dangers of the situation exploding as a result of the continued occupation (and) the Palestinian people being deprived of their legitimate rights."
+Saudi Arabia, which has been in talks with the U.S. about normalizing relations with Israel, called on both sides to exercise restraint.
+The kingdom said it had repeatedly warned about the danger of "the situation exploding as a result of the continued occupation (and) the Palestinian people being deprived of their legitimate rights."

 Lebanon’s Hezbollah militant group congratulated Hamas, praising the attack as a response to “Israeli crimes.”
 The group said its command in Lebanon was in contact with Hamas about the operation.